a.k.a. Old Ironsides

 Manufactured By: Crown Metal Products – Wyano, Pennsylvania

 Most of Lagoon’s Pioneer Village originated as an attraction in Salt Lake City.
 When the collection was brought to Lagoon, new features were added including a Crown Metal Products train which circled the entire village.
-This train first operated at Pixieland near the Oregon Coast beginning in 1969.
-When Pixieland went out of business in 1974, Lagoon acquired the park’s train and log flume.
-In 1975, the train became the Wild Kingdom Train and the Log Flume opened in its present-day location before the old pioneer homes and buildings arrived.
+This train first operated at Pixieland near the Oregon Coast beginning in July 1968.
+When Pixieland failed to make a profit, the owner sold the park’s train and log flume to Lagoon for a total of $100,000 in order to get out of debt.
+At Lagoon in 1975, the train became the Wild Kingdom Train and the Log Flume opened in its present-day location (a whole season before Pioneer Village was completed).
 When the new Pioneer Village opened in 1976, the train was put into operation on the new Pioneer Village Railroad and another train was purchased for Wild Kingdom.

 While Wild Kingdom Train has had three different trains at different times, only Meriwether has traveled the Pioneer Village Railroad.
 Meriwether is a miniature American 4-4-0 locomotive built in 1968.
 Powered by live steam and originally fueled by coal, it was converted to burn propane after Lagoon bought the train in 1974.
 The tender received a larger water tank at that time and again in 1980 and 2004.
 At Pixieland, the the train included three coaches.
 Lagoon added a fourth coach, though it’s uncertain when.
 Meriwether, along with her tender and coaches, have been repainted three times.
 The original red, green and yellow scheme is shown in the photo to the left.
 At some point, it was repainted dark red and white.
 The second repainting was in 1987 with a light blue, pink and white color scheme.
 It’s currently painted red, blue and gold.